 If you connect a device that requires high power to the XBee socket, you will have to make sure your power supply can provide this power.

-- Use only high quality microUSB cables, not longer than 1 meter.
+- Use only high quality USB-C cables, not longer than 1 meter.

 - If you connect simpleRTK3B through a USB hub to your PC/Tablet or your PC has low power USB ports, you will have to connect the second USB port directly to a wall plug or high power USB port.

 simpleRTK3B board has a few interfaces that we will now explain in detail

 This USB-C connector gives you access to the native USB from the Mosaic module.
 When you connect to the PC for the first time, you will only see a new Hard Disk in your computer.
 Open it and install the Septentrio drivers.

 After installation, when you connect the receiver to the PC, you will see 2 new COM ports, that you can use with your favorite terminal tool to read NMEA or have full access to the Mosaic using RxTools.

 But the nicest thing of this receiver is that if you now go to the web browser and write 192.168.3.1 … the Septentrio web interface appears, that you can both to configure and monitor the receiver:

 This USB-C connector gives you access to the UART of the XBEE radio (if you mount one), via an FTDI USB-to-UART converter.

 We find very practical to use this connector to power the board, so you can then connect and disconnect the GPS USB as your wish, without removing the power to the board.